Sazavis

 Sazavis was an enantiornithine bird from the Late Cretaceous.
 It might have been related to Nanantius and lived in what is now the Kyzyl Kum of Uzbekistan.
 There is a single species known to date, Sazavis prisca.

 Etymology

-Generic name composed of the Kazakh саз (saz) ("clay") and the Latin avis ("bird"), referring to the clay depression of Uzbekistan, near which this bird was discovered.
-The specific name derived from the Latin priscus and means "ancient".
+The generic name is composed of the Kazakh саз (saz) ("clay") and the Latin avis ("bird"), referring to the clay depression of Uzbekistan, near which this bird was discovered.
+The name is derived from the Latin priscus and means "ancient."

 Description

 It is only known from a single piece of tibiotarsus about 4.5 mm wide in a distal joint.